 This has helped me feel more purposeful and contented with what I am making.
 At times I think that I will stop making a series of something, as I am not feeling a connection to it, but I do other things and come back to it with a new vibrancy and want to be within that process once again.

-The categories I have created are one for 2d paper works, that is split into automatic drawings, somatic, abstract and thought drawings.
+I have created several categories (for 2d work, ceramics and sculpture), firstly, 2d paper works, that is split into automatic drawings, somatic, abstract and thought drawings.
 The other is 3d and split into experimental plinths, clay tools, clay containers and hanging works.
 Now I have these categories in mind, I can build on each of them and see my progress and develop something that feels more like a collection.
-It might not seem like much, however I think this is a big step within the creative process.
+It might not seem like much, however I think this is a big step for me within the creative process.
 If I am going by Moustakas 5 stages of creative process, this is is entering a new phase, I am feeling excited about this and looking forward to developing things further.